 Council's partnership with the Department of Jobs, Precincts and Regions (DJPR) allows it to implement programs into schools about the importance of responsible pet ownership.
-The 'We Are Family' program is currently used throughout Monash which focuses specifically on the parents of children 0 to 4 years, the most at risk group to a dog attack.
+The 'We Are Family' program is currently used throughout Monash and focuses specifically on the parents of children 0 to 4 years.
+The group most at risk of dog attack.
 It provides information and strategies for parents to ensure the child and pet relationship is a happy and safe one.